YiiY/weatherbot/README.md

 ### Personal Note
 This was an interesting project, I havent had a lot experience with Slack, they sure have some cool stuff in there.
 The most diffcult part for me was surprisingly trying to find a good and free cloud hosting service.
 Heroku wasnt too bad but it has its pros and cons.
-I ran into problems at first after first deploy on Heroku, since Im required to assign a port to within the first 60secs.
+I ran into problems at first after first deploy on Heroku, problems such as Im required to assign a port to within the first 60secs.
 Then I found out it would stop the service after 30min of inactivty, but one can "wake" the service by going to your hosted app site on heroku.